ROHIT32767/CLAEKS/Final_presentation.md

 Lets understand the prompt now

 We start with giving an overview of actions , links , inputs and outputs in HRS workflow.
-Then we continue by providing the Action summary of Top 60 actions Each Action in the Action summary consists of its description and the summary of input and output attributes.
+Then we continue by providing the Action summary of Top 60 actions= Each Action in the Action summary consists of its description and the summary of input and output attributes.

 We then provide the list of all global variables as context.